Can I go to Thassos this summer? Here we answer important questions so you can make the right decision.

 The EU will reassess this list every 14 days.

-All visitors entering Greece via road, air, or sea are required to complete a "Passenger Locator Form" at least 48 hours before entry into the country.
+All visitors (including Greek citizens) entering Greece via road, air, or sea are required to complete a "Passenger Locator Form" at least 24 hours before entry into the country.
 You will be asked to provide various information related to your travel plans in Greece.
-When you complete the form, you will be provided with a unique quick response (QR) code which you will present to screening personnel upon your arrival into Greece.
+When you complete the form, you will be provided with a unique quick response (QR) code on the day of your scheduled arrival in Greece (at midnight) which you will present to screening personnel upon your arrival into Greece.

 If arriving by road...